grants & awards

 Ag Literacy Grant Program Overarching Goal

-FFA chapters and 4-H programs are also eligible for grant funds.
-This year there is a separate application form for FFA and 4-H programs.
-The new application asks FFA and 4-H chapters to identify which National Agricultural Literacy Outcome (NALO) the grant project covers.
-Applications submitted by these groups should show a partnership with a K-12 classroom teacher(s) outside of the school’s agricultural education program.
+FFA chapters and 4-H programs are also eligible for grant funds to promote agricultural literacy with other groups (ex: elementary school).
+There is a separate application form for FFA and 4-H programs.
+The application asks FFA and 4-H chapters to identify which National Agricultural Literacy Outcome (NALO) the grant project covers.
+Applications submitted by these groups should show a partnership with a K-12 classroom teacher(s) outside of the school's agricultural education program.